• Skip to primary navigation

 How Do I Remove a Spinning Screw?

 To remove a spinning screw, you can try using a scalpel blade and a screwdriver.
 You can also try drilling down the screw head.
 Besides, you can always go to a machine shop and construct your very own extractor.
+The purpose here is to provide sufficient friction to stop the screw head from spinning.
+To remove a spinning screw effectively, the proper procedures must be followed.

 How Do I Remove a Spinning Screw?